 Making the right choice when it comes to digital marketing strategies can be crucial for your company, especially when you are a small business with a limited budget.
-Selecting the most appropriate channels to reach the right audience requires lots of research time, as well as in-depth marketing, digital communication and business management expertise.
+Selecting the most appropriate channels to reach the right audience requires lots of research time, as well as in-depth marketing, digital communication, and business management skills.

-Considering the multitude of choices available, even the most experienced business person may have difficulties finding the path towards business success.
-Every small business owner has probably dealt with these dilemmas: is it worth investing in SEO?
-Should I opt for Google or Bing Ads campaigns?
-Which social media channel delivers the most significant impact on ROI?
+Considering the multitude of choices available, even the most experienced business person may have difficulties in finding the path toward business success.
+Every small business owner has probably dealt with these dilemmas: is it really worth investing in SEO?
+Should I opt for Google Ads and Bing Ads campaigns?
+Which social media channel delivers the biggest impact on ROI?

-This is why we have gathered a few ideas and some preliminary steps for small business owners and marketers to take to choose the digital marketing channel that truly matters for their business.
+This is why we have gathered here a few ideas and some preliminary steps for small business owners and marketers to take in order to choose the digital marketing channel that truly matters for their business.

 Define your Audience

-To present your products or services to the right audience, first, you need to define your buying persona (the profile of your potential/ideal client).
-Luckily, Facebook offers us some useful tools for that.
+To present your products or services to the right audience, first, you need to define your buying persona (the portrait of your potential/ideal client).
+Luckily, Facebook offers us the right tools for that.
 Using Audience Insights, we can start building the profile of the type of person that may be interested in our products/services.
 To be able to use Facebook Audience Insights, you don’t need an advertising account — all you need is a Facebook profile.
-We can start with broad options and then narrow down the audiences based on the following information: age, gender, lifestyle, career, relationship status, education level, household, estimated income, interests, online activity, device usage, spending habits.
+We can start with broad options and then narrow down the audiences based on the following information: age, gender, lifestyle, career, relationship status, education level, household, estimated income, interests, online activity, device usage, and spending habits.

-After creating a relevant portrait of the buyer, this person should be kept in mind whenever you create any content or carry out any type of marketing activities.
-The data offered by Facebook Audience Insights is just one of many research methods you should be looking to use to build audience personas.
-There are many other sources to use, such as Twitter profiles, Google Analytics demographic insights, or published research that has been previously carried out in your industry or niche.
+After creating a relevant portrait of the buyer, this person should be kept in mind whenever you create any content or carry out any type of marketing activity.
+But the data offered by Facebook Audience Insights is just one of multiple research methods you should be looking to use to build audience personas.
+There are many other sources to use, such as Twitter profiles, Google Analytics, or published research that has been previously carried out in your industry or niche.

 Define Your Business Goals

-After clearly defining your buying persona, it’s time to set your own business goals.
-Ask yourself questions like: How many leads or actual clients would I like to acquire every month?
+After clearly defining your buying persona, it’s time to define your own business goals.
+Ask yourself questions like: How many leads or actual clients would I like to acquire on a monthly basis?
 What’s the value of a lead?
-What sort of budget am I prepared to spend over a specific timeframe?
+What sort of budget am I prepared to spend over a certain timeframe?
 Then, go on defining your business and marketing assets and your goals.
 After having a complete picture of your business and your targeted audience, it should be easier for you to define the best marketing/advertising channels to use.

 SEO & Content Marketing

-The process of optimising your website’s technical and editorial aspects so that it can be organically discovered by users when searching for specific keywords is called SEO.
+The process of optimizing your website’s technical and editorial aspects so that it can be organically discovered by the users when searching for certain keywords is called SEO.
 Unlike paid advertising, SEO takes time to work.
-Depending on various aspects, like domain authority (versus the competition), available assets such as a quality mobile website, link building opportunities and others, the results may vary, but they rarely happen before 6-12 months especially if the site is new, significant and has errors, or has been penalized by Panda or Penguin or any other algorithmic penalty or filter.
+Depending on various aspects, like domain authority (versus the competition), available assets, web design, link building opportunities etc., results may vary, but they rarely happen before 6-12 months especially if the website is new, big and has errors, or has been penalized by Panda or Penguin.

-Do it if your website is already ranking for useful keywords and you are willing to invest time and effort into an SEO and content management campaign.
+Do it if Your website is already ranking for useful keywords and you are willing to invest time and effort into an SEO/content management campaign.

-If you have a pool of customers or an opted-in email subscription list for newsletters, promotions or offers, this can become a real gold mine.
+If you have a pool of customers who have already allowed you to email them your newsletters, promotions or offers, this can become a real gold mine.
 Some studies claim that email marketing can provide a 4,300% ROI.
 E-commerce companies heavily rely on e-mail marketing strategies, but SMEs may also use email marketing to sell more to existing clients.

 Pay Per Click advertising

-Whether it’s Google or Bing ads, paid advertising should provide highly targeted traffic very quickly.
+Whether it’s PPC or Bing ads, paid advertising should provide highly targeted traffic very quickly.
 Both B2B and B2C companies rely on Google and Bing ads to get new clients within a short time frame.
-PPC campaigns are ideal for businesses which did not take time to create awareness through social media or email marketing campaigns and want to promote their new products/services with paid ads quickly.
+PPC campaigns are ideal for businesses that did not take time to create awareness through social media or email marketing campaigns and want to quickly promote their new products/services with paid ads.

-Do it if the costs per clicks are affordable, and your product service is searched in Google/Bing.
+Do it if it costs per clicks are affordable and your product service is searched in Google/Bing.

-Don’t it if you don’t have sufficient budget or your audience is not using Google/Bing to search for your products/services.
+Don’t it if You don’t have a sufficient budget or your audience is not using Google/Bing to search for your products/services?